Decision number one is whether to hire an individual or a housecleaning

 out any problems.
 Perform a final inspection to be sure all work has been

-Before a company comes to clean, store cameras, jewelry, and other valuables
+Before a company comes to clean, store cell phones, jewelry, and other

-in a safe place, and secure out of harms way any heirlooms, china, or
+valuables in a safe place, and secure out of harms way any heirlooms,

-other fragile articles apt to be knocked over, spilled on, or otherwise
+china, or other fragile articles apt to be knocked over, spilled on, or

 Hiring an individual to help with housecleaning differs substantially from